Open-Research-Program/HCOE/Learnings/Shadowing Experience/README.md

 | How to get the most out of your shadowing experience | |
 | How to expand your opportunities to get a shadowing experience | |

-"*" only place your Name next to the subtopics you have selected generate content on.
+"*" only place your Name next to the subtopics you have agreed to generate content on.